Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Conclusion

 \section{Conclusion}

 We proposed a novel Gaussian-driven architecture, outperforming the state-of-the-art in 4D panoptic occupancy tracking.
 Inspired by recent advancements in Gaussian splatting and point-transformer methods, we designed a novel 3D occupancy feature encoder.
-Using Gaussians as a 3D representation allows us to convert the classically dense voxel-grid-based encoders of occupancy prediction tasks into a sparse, point-wise format, suitable for standard transformer-based architectures.
-This allows for more flexible, data-driven information aggregation, effective 2D-to-3D lifting, and improved scalability.
-By utilizing splatting to convert the sparse point-wise representation back into a voxel grid, our encoder can replace any classical voxel feature encoder.
+Using Gaussians as a 3D representation allows us to convert traditionally dense voxel-grid-based encoders into a sparse, point-wise formulation suitable for transformer-based architectures.
+This enables more flexible, data-driven information aggregation, effective 2D-to-3D lifting, and improved scalability in representation capacity.
+By utilizing splatting to convert the sparse representation back into a voxel grid, our encoder can replace classical voxel feature encoders while retaining compatibility, albeit at additional computational cost that scales with the number of Gaussians, offering opportunities for further optimization.
 Extensive evaluations on both Occ3D nuScenes and Waymo datasets demonstrate the effectiveness of our approach.
-We hope that this paves the way for further exploration into more dynamic, effective, and saliency-driven 3D representations.
+We hope that this paves the way for further exploration of dynamic, effective, and saliency-driven 3D representations.